lukasschwab/diego/README.md

 ## Motivations

 + Why have these kinds of config fallbacks?
+Different users have different needs and conveniences.
+Manually managing (and documenting!) the correspondence between command line flags and env variables *sucks*, or incentivizes using bad env variable names.
++ Why not use the standard library's `flag` package?
+You want to read env variables too!
+See above.
+That said, if `diego` isn't working for you, using `flag` directly is a good idea.
-+ Why not use `flag` or `cobra`?
++ Why not use `cobra`?
+You might not need it.
+Lots of programs don't merit the complexity of cobra's registration pattern.
+This stuff gets confusing fast.
-+ Why not more validation, e.g. optional and required arguments?
++ Why not more validation, e.g. required arguments or enum types?
+I'm not stopping you.
+I'm just not building it in.